ld-bravo/lab-react-amplify-cognito-auth/readme.md

 ## App creation steps

-1. Create app with vite
+1. Create app with vite and add it to GitHub repository

   ```
   npm create vite@latest [app-name or "."]